erikabarker/black-scholes-sp500-analyzer/README.md

 The application performs the following operations:

 1. **Retrieves the list of S&P 500 tickers**
-   Pulls the current list from a public CSV source.
+   Pulls the current list from a Alpha Vantage API.

 2. **Fetches adjusted close price data**
    For each selected stock, it uses the Alpha Vantage API to retrieve the most recent 30 days of adjusted daily close prices.